shreyasthiagaraj/docs.blockstack/_ios/tutorial.md

     @IBOutlet var signInButton: UIButton!
     ```

-    And XCode has added two outlines to the `LaunchScreen.storyboard` source.
+    And XCode has added two outlines to the `Main.storyboard` source.

     ```xml
     <connections>